-M-O-T-H-E-R (The Word That Means The World To Me)
+M-O-T-H-E-R (A Word That Means The World To Me)

 This World War I era song of appreciation for Mother was written by American Navy-veteran and song-writer Howard E. Johnson (1887–1941).